muratk5n/thirdwave/en/README.md

 ---

 RU is a weapons exporter has no need for weapons from others.
-This is a mudslinging move to shame China to move more into their corner.
+This is a mudslinging move to shame China into their corner.

 NDTV: "Amid Flack, China's US Envoy Says Beijing Now Not Sending Arms To Russia"